 These principles are often called the “rules of photography.”

-Don’t miss the Principles of Composition In Photography PDF:
+Don’t miss the FREE Composition In Photography PDF:

 10 Principles of Composition in Photography